 A simple, but longer-term example: confidence in a company’s market-leading product creates a five-year plan based on outdated marketing approaches that calculate consumer loyalty in pre-cloud-era terms.

 It happens all the time, and much of the reason for this has to do with the mindset of decision-makers.
 For as educated as they are, and as intelligent as they are, no human-being can escape the influence of their formative years – way back when they were young, when things were done differently and at a different pace.
 All corporate activities, from the way meetings are run, to the preference for email over collaborative environments, to the attitudes towards hiring, flex-hours or working from home, are influenced in great measure by personal human experience that predates education and work experience.
 That’s a huge influential factor on decision-making.

 To counter these long-conditioned attitudes, decision-makers need to swallow a dose of new medicine.
 They must recognize that agility and market-readiness in the cloud era requires both a communication structure and a corporate mindset that is open to real-time awareness and fleetness of foot based on big data.

-An excellent illustration of the challenges that even the most tuned-in executive or strategist might feel when trying to convey the urgency of this need can be seen in the infographic prepared by CIO and T-Systems as part of the ZeroDistance solution system.
-This infographic, which can be seen in larger detail here.
+An excellent illustration of the challenges that even the most tuned-in Executive or strategist might feel when trying to convey the urgency of this need can be seen in the infographic prepared by CIO and T-Systems as part of the ZeroDistance solution system.

 That is why to tomorrow’s webinar is crucial.
 Entitled Big Data: A Real Game-Changer In Decision-Making, and produced jointly by ComputerWorld, IDG and T-Systems, the session pulls together four highly regarded experts: